Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Phenomenology

-The parity-doublet structure introduces a smooth crossover from the vacuum to dense matter, where the positive-parity nucleon mass decreases and the negative-parity partner (\( N_- \)) mass approaches degeneracy.
-The resulting behaviour is illustrated in Fig.~\ref{fig:mass-vs-T}, which shows the temperature dependence of the effective masses \( m_{N_\pm}^*(T) \).
-At low temperature, \( N_- \) remains heavy and decoupled, but as the chiral condensate melts, the masses converge toward \( m_0 \), signifying chiral restoration.
+The parity-doublet structure introduces a smooth crossover from vacuum to to hot hadronic matter, where the positive-parity nucleon mass decreases with increasing temperature the negative-parity partner (\( N^- \)) mass approaches degeneracy.
+The resulting behaviour is illustrated in Figure~\ref{fig:mass-vs-T}, which shows the temperature dependence of the effective masses \( m_{N^\pm}^*(T) \).
+At low temperature, \( N^- \) remains heavy and decoupled, but as the chiral condensate melts, the masses converge toward \( m_0 \), signifying chiral restoration.

-The value of \( m_0 \) controls the relative stiffness of the nuclear equation of state (EoS).
-Smaller \( m_0 \) leads to stronger scalar attraction and, consequently, a softer EoS, while larger \( m_0 \) yields a stiffer response comparable to conventional relativistic mean-field (RMF) parameterizations such as NL3 or TM1.
+The value of \( m_0 \) controls the relative stiffness of the nuclear EoS.
+Smaller \( m_0 \) leads to stronger scalar attraction and, consequently, a softer EoS; while larger \( m_0 \) yields a stiffer response comparable to conventional RMF parameterizations such as NL3 or TM1.
 This tunability has been exploited to map EoS uncertainties relevant for both nuclear and astrophysical observables~\cite{Minamikawa:2021fln}.